ThePowerOfSwift/Ultimate-AdBlock/README.md

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.
 Reloading the filters into (iOS) Safari (especially the hosts) can take up to 15 seconds.

-### Number of filters (as of 1 June 2016)
+### Number of filters (as of 15 February 2017)

 #### Hostnames:
 - yoyo.pgl.org AdServer: 2.413
 - Easylist: 5.093
 - Easylist Privacy: 2.602
-- Malwaredomains: 19.062
-- Custom: 77
+- Custom: 80
-- Whitelist: 2
+- Whitelist: 5

-Total number of Hostnames: 29.247
+Total number of Hostnames: 10.188

-Duplicate hostnames removed: 976
+Duplicate hostnames removed: 977

-Total Unique number of hostnames added to the blocklist: 28.271 / 50.000
+Total Unique number of hostnames added to the blocklist: 9.211 / 50.000

-Size of blockerList.json: 4.4 MB
+Size of blockerList.json: 1.9 MB

 #### CSS Elements Hiding & JavaScripts:
+- CSS Elements (Custom) - Anti AdBlock: 6
 - CSS Elements (Custom) - Ads: 64
 - CSS Elements (Custom) - Social: 20
-- CSS Elements (Custom) - Anti AdBlock: 6
 - CSS Elements - Ads EasyList: 16.318
 - CSS Elements - Social Fanboys List: 6.704
-- Javascript files: 29
+- Javascript files: 33

-Total: 23.141 / 50.000
+Total: 23.145 / 50.000

-Size of blockerList.json: 368 KB
+Size of blockerList.json: 360 KB

 ### Whitelists
 To add a website to your whitelist (so all the rules are ignored on this website) add your website to the whitelist.txt file with a * in front of the domain name.
 Then update the filters.